-Finding cheap apartments on AirBnB, or something similar, is your best option.
+Finding cheap apartments on VRBO, or something similar, is your best option.
 Depending on where you are staying, most places are cheaper if you book more than a week.

 I also strongly recommend that you ask the host to tell you the internet speed.
 This can be crucial as you don’t want to end up in an apartment for two weeks with bad internet.

 You can also ask about laptop-friendly work space, like a desk or large table.
 Without this, you may end up with a back pain, and that’s not fun.

 What qualifications are needed to teach English online